Momentum-Team-12/ajax-itunes/README.md

 ## Part 1

-Create a page that displays all the albums for one of your favorite artists using the iTunes API.
+Create a page that displays all the songs for one of your favorite artists using the iTunes API.
 You will use the concepts from customer database and GitHub profile.

 ## Part 2